Jewish, Spanish-speaking in Venezuela

 What Are Their Needs?

 Jewish people have a wonderful understanding of their connection with the Abrahamic Covenant.
 However, they also have a history of rejecting Jesus Christ as Messiah, the one who has fulfilled that covenant.
 They tend to view Christianity as the religion of their oppressors rather than the fulfillment of what God promised all of humanity through Abraham centuries ago.
-This is especially true for those in the Spanish speaking world.
+This is especially true for those in the Spanish-speaking world whose ancestors fled the Inquisition.
+The Jews in Venezuela need to meet the person of Jesus Christ, embrace him as Messiah and center their lives around him and his teachings.

 Prayer Points